rosshadden/thesis/04-details.md

 The purpose of the `<var>` tags is to serve as a placeholder for the deferred data to be rendered in.
 When a client receives a socket broadcast with the data for `bar`, it replaces this placeholder with the received data.
 The way that the placeholder replacement works is by using the key sent in the WebSocket broadcast to select the `<var>` tag with the matching `data-promise` attribute.
-This HTML-output method does not work well for all situations, of course, but when HTML or raw data needs to be displayed it is rather convenient.
+This HTML-output method does not work well for all situations, of course, but it is rather convenient when HTML or any other data needs to be displayed directly.